AtesComp/rdf-transform/README.md

 RDF Transform is based on the venerable "RDF Extension" ([grefine-rdf-extension](https://github.com/stkenny/grefine-rdf-extension)).
 However, it has been thoroughly rewritten to incorporate the newer Java and JavaScript technologies, techniques, and processing enhancements.

+The latest releases (2.1.2 and above) only work with OpenRefine 3.6 or better.

 ## Documentation
 See the [wiki](https://github.com/AtesComp/rdf-transform/wiki) for more information.